ksauln/FPL-Prediction/README.md

   - **Bias behaviour** (`EMA_ALPHA`, ability to clamp in `state.py`)
   - **Optimisation constraints** (budget, formations)
   - **GPU usage** (`ENABLE_GPU_TRAINING`)
-- You can override constants via environment variables or secondary config layers if desired.
+- Update those constants directly in `config.py`, or layer your own environment-variable handling around it if you need runtime overrides.
 - Removing `models/state.json` resets all stored biases; otherwise the EMA continues from previous runs.

 ---